5 Tools for Visual Thinking on Your iPad

-Five great tools to help you Sketchnote in Concepts on your iPad.
+Five great tools to help you take notes, think visually and communicate on your iPad with Concepts.

-If you’re looking for a tool that makes Sketchnoting a breeze, Concepts has several unique features designed for visual thinkers that will change the way you approach communicating your key ideas - for yourself and to a bigger audience.
+If you’re looking for a tool that makes note taking, Sketchnoting and visual thinking a breeze, Concepts has unique features designed for visual thinkers that will change the way you approach communicating your key ideas - for yourself and to a bigger audience.

 1. An Infinite Canvas

 Sketch one page or twenty on the infinite canvas.
-Go where your thoughts go.
+Zoom in and out, and go where your thoughts go.

 2. Every Idea is Movable